 The primary emphasis of JTVA is on an annual vocal competition to support singers at the earliest stages of their professional development with financial awards, performance opportunities, master classes, and the encouragement to follow their dreams.
-Our first competition will be held at the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California on June 21, 2014.
-Applications will be accepted beginning on August 21, 2013.
+Our second competition will be held at the Regents' Theater at the Valley Center for the Performing Arts on the Holy Names University campus in Oakland, California on June 27, 2015.

 COMPETITION STRUCTURE & REQUIREMENTS

 All finalists will compete before a live audience, which is expected to include representatives from Bay Area performing arts organizations.
-Tier One singers will also participate in a master class with renowned mezzo-soprano Susanne Mentzer.
+Tier I singers will also participate in a master class with renowned tenor Bruce Ford.
 Competition winners will receive cash awards.
-In addition, the first place winner in Tier One will have the opportunity to perform as a soloist with the Oakland East Bay Symphony under Music Director Michael Morgan.
+In addition, the first place winner in Tier I will have the opportunity to perform as a soloist with the Oakland East Bay Symphony under Music Director Michael Morgan.

-Tier One - Singers at the beginning of their careers:
+Tier I - Singers at the beginning of their careers:

 - 1st place - $5,000, plus OEBS performance